Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 'Prune Hydrangea petiolaris immediately after flowering to shorten any branches growing out from the wall or support, otherwise only light pruning is required to remove dead or damaged stems,' advises gardening expert Sarah Raven.

-Most flowers appear at the top of climbing hydrangea plants, so the RHS advise to leave as much of this unpruned as possible.
+Most flowers appear at the top of these flowing climbers, so the RHS advise to leave as much of this unpruned as possible.

 How to prune Hydrangea paniculata and Hydrangea arborescens